The-Marcy-Lab-School/marcy-curriculum-docs/mod-1-javascript-fundamentals/1-data-types-variables.md

 * **Type coercion** is the process of converting a value from one data type to another, sometimes automatically.
 Values can be "truthy" or "falsy" depending on their content.
 * **Variables** are named containers for data.
 You can reference and reassign variables to store and update information in your program.
   * There are four ways to declare variables: `const` (preferred for values that don't change), `let` (for values that do change), `var` (legacy, avoid using), and global variables (avoid using).
+* **Scope** refers to where a variable is declared.
+It impacts the "reachability" of the variable (where it can be referenced).
 * **Hoisting** allows some variables and functions to be referenced before they are declared, which can lead to confusing bugs.
 Prefer `const` and `let` to avoid hoisting

 ## Computation is All About Data